 With some solid fuels a residue of burnt fuel or clinker will accumulate on the grate, allow the fire to go out periodically to remove this.

-Once established and for the best results, load about .75 kg of anthracite or equivalent per 45 minute period with the primary air control about half way open and the secondary air control fully closed.
-If you are intending to burn the stove above the independently tested 5kW output, then do not exceed a load of
+Once established and for the best results, load 0.55 kg of anthracite or equivalent per hour with the primary air control about 50-75% open and the secondary air control fully closed.
+Do not overload.